Laws, Policies, & Standards

 This UW Non-Discrimination policy is consistent with federal civil rights laws, specifically Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act (ADAAA).
 Section 504 prohibits discrimination on the basis of disability in programs and activities receiving financial assistance from the federal government.
 The ADA prohibits discrimination on the basis of disability by employers (Title I), public entities (Title II), and places of public accommodation (Title III), all of which apply to the UW.
 Both Section 504 and the ADA require that the University provide equal opportunity to individuals with disabilities to participate in, and receive the benefits of, the educational program, and require that the University provide accommodation or modifications when necessary to ensure equal treatment.

 When both of these laws were passed, IT had not yet attained the prevalence that it now has throughout society, including education, and neither law explicitly mentions IT accessibility.
-The Department of Education recently issued guidance that states that its long-standing nondiscrimination requirements means that schools schools must provide technology that it uses to provide educational benefits, services, or opportunities that is fully accessible to students with disabilities.
+The Department of Education has issued guidance that states that its long-standing nondiscrimination requirements mean that when schools use technology to provide educational benefits, services, or opportunities, that technology must be fully accessible to students with disabilities.
 Although accommodations or modifications can also be made to ensure equal access, these accommodation must ensure that the benefits of the educational program are provided to these students in an equally effective and equally integrated manner.
 Further guidance on the definition of IT accessibility is also available in the Section 508 standards or W3C Web Content Accessibility Guidelines, see our Accessibility Standards page for additional information).

 The U.S. Department of Justice (DOJ) has proposed new rules that will explicitly define the requirements for web accessibility under the ADA.
 An announcement regarding these new rules was expected from the DOJ in 2013, but as of January 2014 none has been issued.